2020 | 5781 High Holidays

 “The Torah of Perseverance”

-Rabbi Jonathan Roos
+Rabbi Jon Roos

 What a way to start the new year.
 Justice Ginsburg’s death, literally on the cusp of 5781, cast a pall not only over services that night but augured poorly for the new year.
 Coming so close on the heels of John Lewis’ passing in July, you would be forgiven for thinking perhaps that God was trying to send a message before opening up the books for this Yom HaDin, this Day of Judgement.
 But trying to read current events for signs of God’s will are notoriously fraught – it’s not our theology and it’s a dangerous hubris.
 Read more.